 If you are unable to submit your entry using the online entry form, you can still enter the Tax, Super + You competition.
 Print and complete the postal entry form, copy your digital entry files to a CD, DVD or USB flash drive and post to:

 Australian Taxation Office

 Moonee Ponds VIC 3039

 Winners and prizes

-Prizes will be provided as a pre-paid card and posted to the addresses provided on the entry form.
+Prizes will be provided as a pre-paid card and posted to the school address provided on the entry form.
 If the winning entry is a group entry, the entrants will be responsible for splitting the prize.
-If a school or community organisation does not endorse an entry, that portion of the prize will be forfeited.
+If a school does not endorse an entry, that portion of the prize will be forfeited.

 Selection of winners